quanqinle/quanqinle.github.io/source/resume/en.md

 Huawei Cloud Computing Product Department is mainly responsible for the development and testing of the cloud computing IaaS layer.

 - Tested the essential underlying components of OpenStack, such as time management, log management, etc.
-- Worked in a agile team using Scrum, found bugs, and fixed part of them in Python.
+- Worked in an agile team using Scrum.
+Found bugs and fixed part of bugs in Python.

-(Openstack, Linux, Python)
+(OpenStack, Linux, Python)

 ##  2016.07 ~ 2016.11, <a href="https://www.beibei.com.cn/">Beibei Group</a> / E-commerce Dept.